sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-purchasereq-enhance-shop/abap-s4hanacloud-purchasereq-enhance-shop.md

 author_profile: https://github.com/mervey45
 ---

-# Enhance the Behavior Defintion and Behavior Implementation of the Online Shop Business Object
+# Enhance the Behavior Definition and Behavior Implementation of the Online Shop Business Object
 <!-- description --> Create your first order in the online shop.

 In the online shop, customers can order various items.
 Once an item is ordered, a new purchase requisition is created via purchase requisitions API.